Early Repayment Charges

 You will not be charged an ERC if:

 - You’re on our Standard Mortgage Rate (SMR), Base Mortgage Rate (BMR) or certain Tracker products.
-Please check your original mortgage offer, or visit our Standard and Base mortgage rate page.
+Please check your latest mortgage offer, or visit our Standard and Base mortgage rate page.

 - You’re taking all your existing Nationwide mortgage with you to a new property, and completing the sale of your existing property and the purchase of your new property on the same day.
 Find out information about porting your mortgage.